Skip to main content

 Research interests and PhD supervision

-Paul’s research is broadly located at the intersection of film studies and critical media industries research.
+Paul’s research is located in the field of critical media industries research.
 Specific areas of interest include:

 He welcomes applications for PhD research in any of these areas.

-• McDonald, P. Screen Entertainment Industries.
+• McDonald, P. and Spicer, A. (eds) Spatial Dynamics of Media Industries.
 Abingdon: Routledge.

-• McDonald, P. (eds) The Routledge Companion to Media Industries.
+• Spicer, A. and McDonald, P. (eds) Media Industries and Cities.
 Abingdon: Routledge.

 From 2010 to 2014, Paul was co-investigator for Channel 4 and British Film Culture, a project led by Professor Justin Smith (De Montfort University).
 Examining C4’s contribution to the UK’s cultural life as both a producer and a broadcaster of film, this work was made possible by a four-year Research Grant (Standard) from the Arts and Humanities Research Council.
 A key outcome from the project was the Channel 4 Press Packs 1982-2002 database, produced in collaboration with the British Universities Film and Video Council.

-Paul has also received a Leverhulme Research Fellowship and an AHRC Research Leave award.
-His research has also benefited from the financial support of the British Academy.
+Paul has received a Leverhulme Research Fellowship and an AHRC Research Leave award, and his research has also benefited from the financial support of the British Academy.

 Paul is a founding member of the Editorial Collective for the journal Media Industries.

-He is the founder and former co-chair of the Media Industries Scholarly Interest Group in the Society for Cinema and Media Studies, and founder and joint co-ordinator of the Screen Industries Work Group in the European Network for Cinema and Media Studies
+He is the founder and former co-chair of the Media Industries Scholarly Interest Group in the Society for Cinema and Media Studies, and founder and former co-ordinator of the Screen Industries Work Group in the European Network for Cinema and Media Studies.

 Paul has served on the Strategic Reviewers Group and the Peer Review College of the Arts and Humanities Research Council.